 and warm up their muscles.

-Swedish Relaxation Massage concentrates on the nervous system, eliciting the parasympathetic response by utilizing foundation massage strokes.
+Swedish Relaxation Massage concentrates on the nervous system, eliciting the parasympathetic response by utilizing foundation massage strokes of effleurage, petrissage, and gentle tapotements.
 This sends messages to the brain, helping to keep basic functions of the body working as they should.

 Gua Sha is an alternative therapy that involves lightly scraping skin with a massage tool to improve circulation.
 This ancient Chinese healing technique may offer a unique approach to better overall health and well being.
 Gua Sha means "scrape sand".
 A smooth edged massage tool is used to lightly perform short or long strokes over the skin to stimulate microcirculation of the soft tissue, which increases blood flow.
 The microadhesions beneath the skin can be felt, similar to the consistency of sand.
-Massage oil or gel is applied to the skin, and then the tool is used to repeatedly lightly scrape the skin in a downward motion.
+Massage oil or gel is sometimes applied to the skin, and then the tool is used to repeatedly lightly scrape the skin in a downward motion.
+Gentle Gua Sha can be performed on dry fur as well for dogs with sensitive skin.

 Gua sha is intended to address stagnant energy, called chi, in the body that practitioners believe may be responsible for inflammation.
 Inflammation is the underlying cause of several conditions associated with chronic pain.
 Rubbing the skin’s surface is thought to help break up this energy, reduce inflammation, and promote healing by activating sensory receptors in the body called proprioceptors.
 Proprioceptors are responsible for forming reflex circuits which are key for flexibility, balance and entire locomotor system.